hombach/ioBroker.tibberlink/README.md

 -   Begin by creating a new instance of the adapter.
 -   You'll also require an API token from Tibber, which you can obtain here: [Tibber Developer API](https://developer.tibber.com).
 -   Enter your Tibber API token in the standard settings and configure at least one line for live feed settings (select "None available").
--   Save the settings and exit the configuration to restart the adapter; this step allows your home(s) to be queried from the Tibber server.
+-   Save the settings and exit the configuration to restart the adapter; this step allows your home(s) to be queried the first time from the Tibber server.
 -   Return to the configuration screen and select the homes from which you wish to fetch real-time data using your Tibber Pulse.
 You can also select homes and disable the feed (Note: This works only if the hardware is installed and the Tibber server has verified the connection to Pulse).
+-   You have the option to deactivate the retrieval of price data for today and tomorrow, for instance, if you only intend to utilize Pulse live feeds
 -   Optionally, you can enable the retrieval of historical consumption data.
 Please specify the number of datasets for hours, days, weeks, months, and years.
 You can use "0" to disable one or more of these intervals based on your preferences.
 -   Note: It's essential to be mindful of the dataset size, as excessively large requests may result in a lack of response from the Tibber Server.
 We recommend experimenting with the dataset size to ensure optimal functionality.
 Adjusting the intervals and dataset numbers can help strike the right balance between obtaining insightful data and maintaining server responsiveness.
 E.g. 48 is a quite good amount for hours.
 -   Save the settings.